unstoppabledomains/dot-crypto/BROWSER_RESOLUTION_HOWTO.md

 ## Browser Resolution Algorithm

-This section explains how different records configuration of a domain should be interpreted by the browser.
+This section explains how different domain record configurations should be interpreted by browsers.

 A browser can select a protocol it has a support for.
 If a domain is configured for multiple protocols, it should prioritize a protocol based on `browser.preferred_protocol` record that can be set to one of the defined protocols.

 Browsers supporting distributed content protocol should always prioritize distributed content to be displayed for domains that do not have `browser.preferred_protocol` record set to traditional protocol.
-A domain can have a single content hash for each distributed protocol stored in `dweb.<protocol>.hash`.
+A domain can have a single content identifier for each distributed protocol stored in `dweb.<protocol>.hash`.
 Ex: `dweb.bzz.hash` for Swarm's `bzz` protocol.
 See [Dweb Records](./ARCHITECTURE.md#dweb-records) for more information.

 If none of `dweb` hash records is set, a browser should fall back to DNS resolution that is set within `dns.*` namespace.
 See [DNS Records](./ARCHITECTURE.md#dns-records) for more information

-Generally browsers automatically add `http://` prefix for any domain in the address bar if the protocol is not specified explicitly by the user.
-In case of blockchain domain names inside a browser that suppose to support many protocols, it is preferred to determine a protocol only after a domain being resolved based on specified records for a domain.
+Generally browsers automatically add `http://` prefix for any domain in the address bar if the protocol is not specified explicitly by a user.
+In case of blockchain domain names (assuming a browser supports many protocols), it is preferred to determine a protocol only after resolving domain records.

-<div id="legacy-records"></div>

 ### Legacy Records Support

-Most .crypto domains as of Q3 2020 are configured using legacy record names for IPFS hash and redirect domain:
+As of Q3 2020, most .crypto domains are configured using legacy record names for IPFS hash and redirect domain:

 1. `ipfs.html.value` deprecated in favor of `dweb.ipfs.hash`
 2. `ipfs.redirect_domain` deprecated in favor of `browser.redirect_url`

-A browser is strongly recommended to support those records as a fallback when corresponding replacement records are not set.
+Browsers are strongly recommended to support those records as a fallback when corresponding replacement records are not set.